pazurkota/attack_imminent-game/README.md

 # ATTACK IMMINENT! - A first unity project
 <img alt="GitHub" src="https://img.shields.io/github/license/pazurkota/attack_imminent-game"> <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/pazurkota/attack_imminent-game">
-## Basic information
+## 🚀 Basic information
 *What is game about?* It's simple shoot em' up, inspired by Sky Force series created by Infinite Dreams.
-Your mission is to stay as long alive as possible, there is no end, just another planes AND ships.
+Your mission is to stay as long alive as possible, there is no end, just another planes AND ~~ships~~ helicopters.
 This is my first unity project/game, so any constructive criticism is allowed here!

-## Technical information
+## 👾 Technical information
 * Unity version: 2020.3.12f1
 * Game language: en_US
-* Current version: BETA-1.4.0 (Better models update)
+* Current version: BETA-1.5.0 (UI Update)

-## Setup
+## 🔧 Setup
 ### Using ZIP folder:
 * Download Unity Project.
 * Make sure if your version is 2020.3.12f1, otherwise, some errors can occur!